sanj0/edgy-script/README.md

 A `;` at the end of a line is allowed but not needed.

 ### How to install Edgy Script
-On Linux and MacOS, you can use one of the install scripts, on Windows, follow these steps:
+On Linux and MacOS, you can use one of the install scripts, on Windows (not supported yet), follow these steps:

 1. Make sure that git, maven and Java are installed properly on your system
 2. Clone the repo